 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Over 2700 patients with type 2 diabetes have received alogliptin coadministered with metformin in four large randomized, double-blind controlled clinical trials.
-The mean exposure to KAZANO was 58 weeks with more than 1400 subjects treated for more than one year.
-These included two 26-week placebo controlled studies, one 52-week active control study and an interim analysis of a 104-week active control study.
-In the KAZANO arm, the mean duration of diabetes was approximately 6 years, the mean body mass index (BMI) was 31 kg/m² (56% of patients had a BMI ≥ 30 kg/m²), and the mean age was 55 years (18% of patients ≥ 65 years of age).
+Over 2700 patients with type 2 diabetes have received alogliptin coadministered with metformin in four large, randomized, double-blind controlled clinical trials.
+The mean exposure to KAZANO was 58 weeks, with more than 1400 subjects treated for more than one year.
+These included two 26 week placebo-controlled studies, one 52 week active control study and an interim analysis of a 104 week active-controlled study.
+In the KAZANO arm, the mean duration of diabetes was approximately six years, the mean body mass index (BMI) was 31 kg/m2 (56% of patients had a BMI ≥30 kg/m2) and the mean age was 55 years (18% of patients ≥65 years of age).

-In a pooled analysis of these four controlled clinical studies, the overall incidence of adverse reactions was 74% in patients treated with KAZANO compared to 76% treated with placebo.
-Overall discontinuation of therapy due to adverse events was 6.2% with KAZANO compared to 1.9% in placebo, 6.4% in metformin, and 5.0% in alogliptin.
+In a pooled analysis of these four controlled clinical studies, the overall incidence of adverse reactions was 74% in patients treated with KAZANO compared to 75% treated with placebo.
+Overall discontinuation of therapy due to adverse reactions was 6.2% with KAZANO compared to 1.9% in placebo, 6.4% in metformin and 5.0% in alogliptin.

 |Number of Patients (%)|